 We could get tricky with CSS to get the best of both worlds.
 For example, if we modified the markup a bit like this:

 …we get the full names by default.
-We can then “hide” the full name when space runs out and display the title
+We can then “hide” the full name when space runs out and display the title attribute instead:

 @media all and (max-width: 800px) {